ieeeupsb/workshop_arduino/content/musicalGenius.md

 # Musical Genius

-To demonstrate that the Arduino can doo literally everything, we decided to (probably he wordt decision of our lives) give all the participants a buzzer!
+To demonstrate that the Arduino can doo literally everything, we decided to (probably the worst decision of our lives) give all the participants a buzzer!
 Yay...
 My ears are going to not suffer at all.

 > Seriously, leave the torture for later.
 Play at will, but please don't turn the room into a orchestra gone bad.